chasemp/fin-cli/README.md

 ## Options

 - `-d, --days N` - Show tasks from last N days (use 0 for all time)
-- `-s, --status STATUS` - Filter by status: open, completed, done, or comma-separated list
+- `-s, --status STATUS` - Filter by status: open/o, completed, done/d, all/a, or comma-separated list
 - `-l, --label LABEL` - Filter by label
 - `--max-limit N` - Maximum number of tasks to show (default: 100)
 - `-t, --today` - Show only today's tasks (overrides days)